 Satisfactory Academic Progress

 An annual review of progress toward an eligible degree or certificate is required by federal, state and institutional rules as one condition for maintaining student financial aid eligibility.
-Your academic progress will be reviewed in several areas: units attempted versus units earned, academic disqualification and maximum units to complete a degree and good academic standing with the University.
-Students who fail to meet Satisfactory Academic Progress in any of these areas, you will be ineligible for financial aid funding, and your aid will be canceled.
-You may be able to restore your aid if there are qualified extenuating circumstances for an appeal.
+Academic progress will be reviewed in several areas: units attempted versus units earned, academic disqualification and maximum units to complete a degree and good academic standing with the University.
+Students who fail to meet Satisfactory Academic Progress in any of these areas will be ineligible for financial aid funding, and aid will be canceled.
+Students may be able to restore their aid if there are qualified extenuating circumstances for an appeal.
 The Satisfactory Academic Progress (SAP) policy and possible appeal conditions are available online at Satisfactory Academic Progress.

 Enrollment Adjustments for Financial Aid Recipient

 Financial aid awards are based on full-time enrollment in a minimum of 12 units for undergraduates and 8 units for graduates.
 Disbursement will be reduced or canceled for students enrolled less than full time.
 Students must stay enrolled to maintain eligibility.
-In some cases, you may be required to repay financial aid if you drop or withdraw from classes after receiving your financial aid funds.
+In some cases, students may be required to repay financial aid if they drop or withdraw from classes after receiving financial aid funds.

 Withdrawing from the University

 Students who receive financial aid funds must consult with the Financial Aid and Scholarship Department prior to withdrawing from the University regarding any required return or repayment of grant or loan assistance received for that academic term.
 If a recipient of financial assistance under federal Title IV financial aid programs withdraws (including medical) from the institution during a payment period, the amount of grant or loan assistance received is subject to return and repayment provisions governed by Federal law.
 The policy on Withdrawals and Return of Title IV Funds is available online at Student Financial Aid Policies (.pdf).